cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/Datacenter.rst

 .. java:package:: org.cloudbus.cloudsim.datacenters
    :noindex:

-.. java:type:: public interface Datacenter extends SimEntity
+.. java:type:: public interface Datacenter extends SimEntity, PowerAware

    An interface to be implemented by each class that provides Datacenter features.
 The interface implements the Null Object Design Pattern in order to start avoiding \ :java:ref:`NullPointerException`\  when using the \ :java:ref:`Datacenter.NULL`\  object instead of attributing \ ``null``\  to \ :java:ref:`Datacenter`\  variables.